XanaduAI/SFOpenBoson/doc/index.rst

 :Release: |release|
 :Date: |today|

+This Strawberry Fields plugin library allows Strawberry Fields to interface with OpenFermion.

 `Strawberry Fields <http://github.com/XanaduAI/strawberryfields>`_ is a full-stack Python library for designing, simulating, and optimizing continuous variable (CV) quantum optical circuits.

-`OpenFermion <http://openfermion.org>`_ is an open source package for compiling and analyzing quantum algorithms that simulate fermionic systems.
+`OpenFermion <http://openfermion.org>`_ is an open source package for compiling and analyzing quantum algorithms that simulate fermionic and bosonic systems.

-This Strawberry Fields plugin library allows Strawberry Fields to interface with OpenFermion.

 Features
 ========

-* Construct bosonic Hamiltonians in OpenFermion, and apply the resulting time propagation to your CV quantum circuit.
+* Construct bosonic Hamiltonians in OpenFermion, and apply the resulting time propagation using  a CV quantum circuit.

-* Calculates the time-evolution unitary exactly for Gaussian Hamiltonians - these can then be decomposed into the base CV gate set of Strawberry Fields using the Bloch-Messiah decomposition.
+* Calculates the time-evolution unitary exactly for Gaussian Hamiltonians – these can then be decomposed into the base CV gate set of Strawberry Fields using the Bloch-Messiah decomposition.

 * Particular non-Gaussian gate decompositions, using the Trotter formula, are also supported, including Bose-Hubbard Hamiltonians.